iwarner/CodeBlender-Middleman/source/localizable/docs/testing.md

 {:toc}

 ## Introduction
-Testing flows into Continuous Intergration so please read that article also.
+Testing flows into Continuous Integration so please read that article also.

 ## Test-Driven Development
 TDD in its simplest form is just this: